Editor’s note: This post was originally published on 4/15/15 and has been updated for accuracy and comprehension.

-Because you will forget it.
+The important thing is that you capture the idea because you will forget it.
 You’re not that good.

 But you’ll have amazing ideas at the most inopportune time.
 Guaranteed.

-Full disclosure: I’ve used every one of these at some point or another.
+I’ve used every one of these at some point or another.
 I don’t have a favorite.
 What I use depends a lot on my environment, convenience and which app updates quickest for hardware updates.

-Put all your great thoughts into an “idea” board.
+And idea capturing is just another great function of the program.
+Put all your grand thoughts into an “idea” board.
 Simple as that.

 Once upon a time, I used Evernote all the time.